IAP Sandbox Purchase Fails: The 7-Point Diagnostic Order

 How to spot it: Open Info.plist and compare CFBundleIdentifier against the App ID under which your IAP products were created in App Store Connect.
 Any mismatch (including case) breaks the lookup.

-6. Sandbox tester is in the wrong region or has a stale password
+6. Sandbox Apple Account is in the wrong region or in a stuck state

 7. Capability not enabled on App ID

-In Apple Developer → Identifiers → your App ID → Capabilities, In-App Purchase must be checked.
+In Apple Developer → Certificates, Identifiers & Profiles → Identifiers → your App ID → Capabilities, In-App Purchase must be enabled.
 If it’s missing, the build can’t transact even though the products exist in App Store Connect.
+Explicit App IDs (not wildcard *) are required for IAP.

-How to spot it: Apple Developer portal → your App ID → look at the Capabilities list.
+How to spot it: Apple Developer portal → your App ID → Capabilities list.
 If In-App Purchase is unchecked, that’s your problem.

 Information to collect

-• The exact error message from the purchase prompt and from Console.app filtered to your bundle ID.
+• The exact error message from the purchase prompt and from Console.app filtered to your bundle ID (look for AMSStatusCode and SKErrorDomain entries).

 • App Store Connect agreement / tax / banking status.